mr-umer20021473/Secure-Chat-App/README.md

 Register Route Url/register

+# At First chat both users needed to be online

 # 🔐 Secure Chat Application

 A **full-stack secure chat application** built with **Python Flask** (backend) and **React.js** (frontend).